Cultivate, Cook, and Savour Heirloom China Rose Radish

 Salads

-- Sprinkle radish microgreens over salads to introduce a spicy kick and crunchy texture.
+- Sprinkle radish microgreens over salads to introduce a spicy kick and crunchy texture, pairing well with creamy dressings or fresh fruits for balance.

-- Their vibrant green colour and peppery taste can elevate a plain salad into a gourmet dish.
+- Their vibrant green colour and peppery taste can elevate a plain salad into a gourmet dish, ideal for nutrient-packed lunches.

 Sandwiches and Wraps